Cupelt/PrismAnchor/README.md

 # ✨ PrismAnchorAPI

-**PrismAnchorAPI** is a module designed to enhance productivity and flexibility when working with the Minecraft Bukkit API.
+**PrismAnchorAPI** is a module designed to enhance productivity and flexibility when working with the Minecraft BukkitAPI.
 This module simplifies various tasks, improves code maintainability, and boosts development efficiency.

 ## 🚀 Why Use PrismAnchorAPI?